aurbac/workshop-aws-core-services/tutorials/VPCWizard.md

 ![Subnets for the Public Route](../images/route-edit-subnets.png)

-2.12\.
-Now you have a VPC network with public and private subnets.
+**Great Job: You have successfully deployed a VPC network with public and private subnets!!!**